-Anyone can contact staff at the Holocaust Remembrance Association (HRA18) to get one or many sacks of 20 stones, with paint, markers and a list of 20 names of children who perished in the Holocaust and who are being memorialized in this unique way.
-There will be many spots in the Holocaust Garden of Hope where visitors can view the stones and begin to understand the huge number of innocent lives lost.
+Contact us to request one or more kits of 20 stones, with paint, markers and names of 20 children who perished in the Holocaust who will be memorialized in this unique way.
+Visitors to the Holocaust Garden of Hope can view the stones and begin to understand the astoundingly great number of innocent lives lost.

 According to Habakkuk 2:11 (CJB), “the very stones will cry out.”

 “When my older children were painting the stones, they started asking more questions about the Holocaust.
 Overhearing the discussion, my youngest child asked aloud, “Mom, how could this happen?” ~ A Mom of Three